JetBrains/resharper-devguide/CustomLanguages/Parsing/NodeTypes.md

 # Node Types

-Each node in a given PSI tree implements `ITreeNode`, which has a property called `NodeType` that identifies the type of the type of the node.
+Each node in a given PSI tree implements `ITreeNode`, which has a property called `NodeType` that identifies the type of the node.
 The value is a singleton instance that derives from the abstract base class `NodeType`.
 Leaf elements in the tree have a node type that further derives from the `TokenNodeType` abstract base class, while interior tree elements derive from `CompositeNodeType`.

 The `NodeType` class is the abstract base class for all node types: